James Burton (property developer): Marriage and children

 On 1 March 1783, at St. Clement Danes, Strand, London, James Burton married Elizabeth Westley (12 December 1761 – 14 January 1837), of Loughton, Essex, who was the daughter of John and Mary Westley.
 They had six sons and six daughters.
 The first four children were entered into the registers with the surname 'Haliburton'.
 James and Elizabeth changed their surname to 'Burton' between the birth of their fourth child and the birth of their fifth child.
+Burton and his children were armigerous.

 Ten of Burton's children were alive at the time of his 1837 death at which his vocational legacy was divided in three between his precocious sons William Ford Burton (who inherited the financial management), and Decimus Burton (who inherited the architectural practice), and Alfred Burton (who inherited the societal patronages).
 James Burton Junior the Egyptologist, Septimus Burton the solicitor, and Henry Burton the physician, started vocational disciplines that had not any precedent in the disciplines of their father.